samboy/nginx-1.2-samiam/README.md

 # I’m using nginx 1.8

 I have upgraded all my servers to use Nginx 1.8.
-The only thing I had to change was the IPv6 “listen” linesefore, I had this:
+The only thing I had to change was the IPv6 “listen” lines.
+Before, I had this:

 ```
 listen [::]:80;